We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 There's an old saying "Only the rich can afford to buy cheap things" (because you end up buying them over and over again).
 In designing our brewery we did not want to continually replace components because we were not happy with the performance or because the parts were cheap and broke.
 Buy once, use it a lifetime.

-It's been over 3 years since we designed and built the Electric Brewery.
+It's been many years since we designed and built the Electric Brewery.
 We're happy to report that there's absolutely nothing we'd change if we had to do this all over again.
 Having brewed with it dozens of times, there's nothing we look at and think "We should have done that differently".
 We waited this long before publishing our build information as we wanted to make sure we were 100% happy with the setup, thus ensuring that others would be as well.

 Our setup may not be for everyone, but those that do follow our instructions to build their own Electric Brewery, we think, will be suitably impressed with the outcome.